 For our first stop of our itinerary we chose Krabi, one of the most beautiful provinces in Thailand.
 Krabi Town does not have beaches, but the night market, the nearby Tiger Cave Temple and the Emerald Pool are definitely worth a visit.
 Additionally, the town is a famous starting point for island hopping tours to the stunning Islands in South Thailand.
 If you also plan to spend a night or more in Krabi town, then you should check out the Hello House.
 This guest house is a small, very centrally located property just near the night market.
 Here you can expect simple and clean rooms for a great value.

 Although Railay Beach is not an island, but the peninsula is separated from the mainland by a deep jungle and can only be reached by long-tail boat from Krabi.
 So this might be the first place for you to get a real island feeling.
-With its limestone cliffs and the turquoise clear water and the famous Phra Nang Cave, Railay Beach is a real tropical paradise, not just for sun lovers but also for climbers.
+With its limestone cliffs, the turquoise clear water and the famous Phra Nang Cave, Railay Beach is a real tropical paradise, not just for sun lovers but also for climbers.
 And if you walk around the peninsula. you will definitely see some monkeys too!
 In addition, there are many small offshore islands to explore, which you can reach by a short trip on the longtail boat (the 4 Island Tour).
 Resorts and bungalows are available in every price range, but due to its popularity they are quickly sold out!

 Koh Jum (Koh Pu)

 This lovely island Koh Jum is still one of the absolute insider tips for backpacking and individual travellers.
 This island is located on the west coast of Thailand and it is still really tranquil, the locals are extremely hospitable, and the beaches are wonderful for swimming.
 If you like it very quiet and you enjoy being part of local life, then you should definitely put Koh Jum on your Thailand Island Hopping list.
-Here you will find the typical beach huts and bungalows just right on the sea!
-Here you will find more about Koh Jum and the best places to stay.
+Here you will find still the typical beach huts and bungalows right on the sea!
+Quite lovely here are for example the Cocobar & Bungalow directly at the best beach location.